Tire Bale Home Engineering & Design

 - Local building codes, zoning ordinances and other local regulations.

-- Guidance for Use of Scrap Tires In Civil Engineering Applications by
+- Guidance for Use of Scrap Tires In Civil Engineering Applications by the New Mexico Environment Department, Environmental Protection Division, Solid Waste Bureau.

 If you’re looking for more information on tire bale home design requirements in your state, please don’t hesitate reaching out to us.
 We also offer other sustainable home design options such as straw bale home design or earthbag homes.